Rafen Plus Tablets

 Tell your pharmacist or doctor:

 - if you are pregnant or intend to become pregnant.
-RAFEN PLUS is not recommended for use during pregnancy.
+RAFEN PLUS is not recommended for use during the first 6 months of pregnancy.
 Your doctor will decide if you should take RAFEN PLUS tablets.
+Do not take RAFEN PLUS at all during the last 3 months of pregnancy.

 - if you are breast-feeding or plan to breast-feed.
 RAFEN PLUS is not recommended while you are breast-feeding.
 If there is a need to consider RAFEN PLUS tablets while you are breast-feeding, your pharmacist or doctor will discuss with you the benefits and risks of using it